Free Iowa Records: Background Checks, Arrests & More

 Find Iowa’s Sex Offender Registry & Map

 People should be aware of any sex offenders nearby, especially if they need to ensure the safety of any minors or other vulnerable people in their care.
-The Iowa Division of Criminal Investigation (DCI) provides a free online sex offender registry tool for the general public.
+The Iowa Division of Criminal Investigation (DCI) provides a free Online Sex Offender Registry Tool for the general public.

 The registry’s three primary search options include a basic search, an advanced search, and a map search.
 The basic search is limited to an offender’s name and postal code.
 The advanced search lets users search by geographical proximity, county, and city.
 (Site visitors can even research other states and Canadian provinces.)
 The map search allows someone to see how many miles an offender lives from their home.